papb/batch-rename-by-function/README.md

 And then execute

 ```
-batch-rename-by-function foo.js
+batch-rename-by-function my-renamer.js --dry-run
 ```

-to see all the changes that would be made, and if that's really what you want, execute
+to see all the changes that would be made (without actually renaming anything, hence `dry-run`), and if that's really what you want, execute

 ```
-batch-rename-by-function foo.js --force
+batch-rename-by-function my-renamer.js
 ```

-to force the actual renaming.
+to perform the actual renaming.
+Note that `batch-rename-by-function` acts on every file/folder in the current working directory.

-Should work in Windows and Linux.

-The file `foo.js` doesn't really have to be in the same folder as the renames (just give the relative path for it).
-Also, `batch-rename-by-function` will automatically skip your JS file (in this example, `foo.js`) if it is present in the current directory (instead of trying to rename it as well).
+The file `my-renamer.js` doesn't have to be in the same folder as the renames (just give the relative path for it).
+Also, `batch-rename-by-function` will automatically skip your JS file (in this example, `my-renamer.js`) if it is present in the current directory (instead of trying to rename it as well).

 The renaming function also receives a second boolean parameter, `isDirectory`, that can be useful: